sree314/pj3d/README.md

 ## Copyright

-The contents of this repository are Copyright (C) 2023, Sreepathi Pai.
+The contents of this repository are Copyright (c) 2022, 2023, Sreepathi Pai.

 Licensed under the GNU Lesser GPL Public License V3 or later.